 DIY Ironing Board Supplies

 Here are the supplies I used to make my pressing board:

 - Wood.
 I used 23/32 CAT PS2-10 OSB board I had gotten from Lowe’s a few years ago when we had to put a new floor in our shed.
-My dad was able to cut the wood to the size I needed from our leftover piece of wood.
-If you don’t have a way to cut wood, you will need to figure that out before starting this project.
+My dad cut the wood to size, but I know sometimes you can also get wood cut at Home Depot or Lowe’s if you ask.

 - Quilted ironing board cover fabric.
-I purchased this from JoAnn and love the quality!
-It’s held up better than what I think many other fabrics might!
-They also have ironing board cover fabric that is flat with no quilted effect if you want a firmer board.
+I purchased this from JOANN and love the quality!
+They also have ironing board cover fabric that is flat with no quilted effect.

-- Batting, if desired.
-I used 2 layers of a medium loft batting.
+- Batting.
+I used 2 layers of medium loft polyester batting.